misakimichy/isomorphic-react-redux-counter/README.md

 - Application is Isomorphic React, which runs both client and server side.

 - Use Express server run by Node.js

+- There are four buttons to move the counter: increment by 1, decrement by 1, increment if the count is odd and 1 second of delay from the click (async).

 ## Credit